WJXX: A dual construction project

-In June 1998, ABC parent The Walt Disney Company entered into negotiations to purchase the eight Allbritton stations and the LMAs with WJXX and WJSU, reportedly offering the company more than $1 billion to acquire them.
+In June 1998, ABC parent The Walt Disney Company entered into negotiations to purchase the eight Allbritton stations and the LMAs with WJXX and WJSU-TV, reportedly offering the company more than $1 billion to acquire them.
 The sale would have made WJXX the first commercial station in Jacksonville to be an owned-and-operated station of a network.
 Negotiations between Disney and Allbritton broke down when the former dropped out of discussions to buy the stations the following month.

 Allbritton faced a tough task establishing WJXX in the market.
 Due to the affiliation switch and construction of WJXX being brought forward to prevent ABC from losing much of the Jacksonville market for a two-month period, attention was diverted to the installation of temporary facilities.
-The seven months of inadequate transmitter coverage of Jacksonville and the even longer stretch without a direct feed to the cable company confused and alienated viewers just as channel 25 needed to make a good first impression.
+The seven months of inadequate transmitter coverage of Jacksonville and the even longer stretch without a direct feed to cable providers confused and alienated viewers just as channel 25 needed to make a good first impression.
 Furthermore, historically, ABC had usually not performed well in the Jacksonville market.
-In 2003, Charlie Patton, television editor for The Florida Times-Union, noted that "Jacksonville never acquired the ABC habit".
+In 2003, Times-Union television editor Charlie Patton noted that "Jacksonville never acquired the ABC habit".
 Total-day ratings trailed the other major network stations in Jacksonville as well as WJKS—which had become WJWB, one of the nation's top WB affiliates—though they were on an upswing by the fall 1999–2000 television season.
 News ratings, despite a product considered superior to that WJKS had produced as an ABC affiliate, lagged longtime Jacksonville news leaders WJXT and WTLV; one bright spot was the market's only local newscast at 7 p.m.